Advertiser Disclosure

 Image Credit: Jenni Konrad via Flickr (license)

 There’s something for everyone at Saunders Beach.
-If you’re the type of person who can’t go to the shore without getting in the water, this is an optimal spot since the current is nearly non-existent.
-If you want to leave some of the bustles of the city behind, Saunders is a few miles away from the downtown area.
+If you’re the type of person who can’t go to the shore without getting in the water, this is an optimal spot, since the current is nearly nonexistent.
+If you want to leave the bustle of the city behind, Saunders is a few miles away from downtown.

 Nature-loving kids will have a blast watching the snails and hermit crabs that call the sand home.
 Just make sure they know not to bother any creatures they see.
 People who like peace and quiet can notice the beach is calm in the morning hours until about noon.
 After then, more visitors start to arrive, which can add commotion.

-There aren’t too many “tourist trap” shops or restaurants, but there are a few places where you can grab some food or a souvenir while enjoying your beach day.
+There aren’t too many tourist trap shops or restaurants, but there are a few places where you can grab food or a souvenir while enjoying your beach day.

 3. Tropic of Cancer Beach, Bahamas